IamFive/huawei-utool/README.md

 ### Build curl
 The CURL version required is >=7.56.0, the `third-party/curl` provide along with source code is `curl-7_65_0`.
-Please make sure `libssl-dev` is ready before making CURL (the dev package name maybe different in your ENV).
+Please make sure `libssl-dev` and `libssh2-dev` is ready before making CURL (the dev package name maybe different in your ENV).

 1. To install libssl-dev